mongodb/docs-realm/source/includes/note-sync-state-complete.rst

      was sent to the server* are now on the local device.
 Note that this does not necessarily include all documents that currently match the subscription.

+   The Realm SDK does not provide a way to check whether all documents that match a subscription have synced to the device.